Johnny Kerr: Chicago Bulls (1966–1968)

-Kerr emphasized that the team play hard on defense and run the fast break on offense to make up for shortcomings in talent on the expansion team.
+Kerr emphasized team defense and the Rodgers-led fast break to atone for the obvious shortage of talent on the roster.
 Kerr let Rodgers run the Bulls offense the vast majority of the time.
 Rodgers went on to set a then NBA record with 908 assists during his one season with the Bulls (with a league leading 11.2 assists per game to go along with an 18 points per game scoring average).
 Rodgers and Bulls' teammate Don Kojis, who had great leaping ability, worked together and "introduced the back door baseline lob slam dunk to the NBA" (the alley-oop), which became the team's most popular play that year in Chicago.
 There is some dispute, however, over the origins of the alley-oop.

 Sloan and Rodgers proved to be instrumental in the immediate success of the so-called "Baby Bulls", who quieted the naysayers with a 33–48 record, fourth best in the five-team Western Division.
 Both were selected to the Western Division All-Star team.
 The 33–48 record was sufficient to qualify the Bulls for a playoff spot, losing to the Hawks in the Western Division Semifinals.
 This was the first (and so far only time) that an expansion NBA team has done so in league history.
 Kerr was awarded the NBA Coach of the Year Award, the only person to receive the award with a sub-.500 record (through the 2024-25 season).